 Sometimes feeling great simply means sticking an extra adaptogen or two in our morning smoothie, other times it means pulling back when our job has us feeling fried.
-Over-achievers, halt the freakout; we’re not trying to change you, just make you feel a little more well.
+Over-achievers, halt the freakout; we’re not trying to change you — just make you feel a bit more well.
 Here’s how…

-The truth is we all struggle to sustain work-life balance from time to time, but the ladies behind Career Contessa want us to know that there’s no shame in needing a break — or in actually taking that time for yourself.
-Whether you’re an office gal, busy mama or anything in between, read on — in the name of self-care — for three definitive signs that you’re due for a mental health day.
+The truth is we all struggle to sustain work-life balance from time to time.
+The ladies behind Career Contessa want us to know that there’s no shame in needing a break — or in actually taking that time for ourselves.
+Whether you’re owning the WFH balance, a bit turned around by it, or anywhere in between, read on — in the name of self-care — for three definitive signs that you’re due for a mental health day.

 If you had a sprained ankle, you wouldn’t try to run ten miles, right?
 You’d listen to your body, ice it up and rest to avoid injuring it further.
 Same goes for our mental health.
 Sometimes, after a few 12-hour days or an upsetting personal event, our minds are screaming at us to just take a break — before we have a breakdown.